 Possess strong interpersonal and communication skills

-Enjoy working with children and/or youth
+Enjoy working with children

 Have a desire to love and serve others